-The twin villages of Lower and Upper Slaughter lie on the shallow River Eye, to the north of Bourton-on-the-Water.
-With flower-draped cottages, stone footbridges and a picturesque water mill, tiny Lower Slaughter hasn’t changed for more than a century, with no building work taking place at all since 1906.
-So head back in time to this beautiful Cotswold village as our our local expert shares their tips on the best things to do in Lower Slaughter.
+The twin villages of Lower and Upper Slaughter lie along the banks of the shallow River Eye, a few miles north of Bourton-on-the-Water.
+With its flower-draped cottages, stone footbridges and picturesque water mill, the small village of Lower Slaughter hasn’t changed for more than a century, with no building work taking place here since 1906.
+So head back in time to this beautiful Cotswold village as our local expert shares their tips on the best things to do in Lower Slaughter.

 Lower Slaughter’s history

 The Slaughters get their less-than-appealing name from the Old English word ‘slothre’ meaning muddy or miry place, rather than anything more sinister.

 And although the River Eye – which is more like a stream than a river – runs right through the centre of Lower Slaughter, you won’t usually find too much mud around today.
 The river is at the heart of the village, and there’s been a mill in Lower Slaughter since the Domesday Book was published in 1086, when Lower Slaughter was listed as ‘Scolstre’ and had 32 households.

 The village gained a church in the 13th century, followed by a manor house in the 17th century, which is when many of the houses you see today were built using traditional Cotswold stone.
 Although the village doesn’t have many attractions as such, its unspoilt nature makes it a favourite with visitors – and it’s a popular filming location, including for the 2020 film Emma.